vevende/wordpress-sandbox/README.md

 # wordpress-sandbox

-A wordpress sandbox ready to develop with docker containers
+A wordpress sandbox ready to develop with docker containers.

+**WARNING: This is not intended for production use**

 ## Usage